 Techie- Body MRI, Informatics, Interventional Radiology, Neuroradiology (Interventional and Nonintervention), Nuclear Medicine

-So, you’ve decided upon your personality type… Next issue is what kind of lifestyle do you want.
+So, you’ve decided upon your personality type… The next issue is what kind of lifestyle do you want.
 When I mean lifestyle, I am thinking about the following factors.
-Do you want to be academic or nonacademic?
-Interested in becoming the “go-to-guy” for your specialty because you know a specific subspecialty in depth?
+Do you want to be academic or non-academic?
+Are you interested in becoming the “go-to-guy” for your specialty because you know a specific subspecialty in-depth?
 Do you mind being on call late at night?
 Do you want to be in a small or large practice?
 So let’s go through each fellowship option and determine the lifestyle factors of each of these subspecialties.
-Add these factors to the personality factors in order to hone your choice of subspecialty further.
+Add these factors to the personality factors to hone your choice of subspecialty further.

-Most often practices in his/her subspecialty in an academic and large practice, Master of single subspecialty
+Most often, practices in his/her subspecialty in an academic and large institution, Master of a single subspecialty.

 Needs to work in a large or academic center, Allows for the increased possibility of entry into the business domain, Master of individual subspecialty

-Allows for the practice of general radiology or mastery of individual subspecialty, Allows for small or large practice, Can be clinical or academic, Tendency for long call hours
+Allows for performing general radiology or mastery of individual subspecialty, Allows for small or large practice, Can be clinical or academic, Tendency for long call hours

 Allows for the practice of general radiology or mastery of individual subspecialty, Allows for small or large practice, Can be clinical or academic

-Most often practices in his/her subspecialty in an academic and large practice, Master of single subspecialty, Tendency for long call hours
+Most often, practices in his/her subspecialty in an academic and large practice, Master of a single subspecialty, Tendency for long call hours.

-Can work in large or small practice, Can be academic or nonacademic, Master of individual subspecialty
+Can work in a large or small practice, Can be academic or non-academic, Master of individual subspecialty

-A tendency to be situated in a larger practice.
-Can be academic or nonacademic, Most often is a generalist
+Tends to be situated in a larger practice.
+Can be academic or non-academic; most often is a generalist.

-More options for part-time hours and less call.
-Can be academic or clinical, Can be in a small or large practice, Master of individual subspecialty and less likely to be a generalist.
+Has more options for part-time hours and fewer calls.
+Can be academic or clinical, Can be in a small or large practice, Master of individual subspecialty, and less likely to be a generalist.

-Fortunately, you’ve entered the world of radiology and all of its subspecialties within the United States tend to be higher paying than most other specialties.
-And, the distribution of salaries (1) is fairly equal among all subspecialties.
-However, there is a slight discrepancy/increased income in the interventional-based subspecialties such as Interventional Radiology and Neurointerventional Radiology, mostly based on the amount of time working rather than bringing in more income.
+Fortunately, you’ve entered the radiology world, and all of its subspecialties within the United States tend to be higher paying than most other specialties.
+And, the distribution of salaries (1) is relatively equal among all subspecialties.
+However, there is a slight discrepancy/increased income in the interventional-based subspecialties such as Interventional Radiology and Neurointerventional Radiology, mostly based on the amount of time working rather than bringing in more revenue.
 Money should, therefore, play a minor role in the decision tree.

-Location can be an important factor in choosing a fellowship subspecialty because some fellowships may limit you to larger cities and/or academic centers.
-Take this into consideration if you need to be in a more rural locale for family reasons, etc. Remember this issue if you want to practice in the more academic subspecialties of Cardiothoracic Imaging, Informatics, Interventional Neuroradiology, Nuclear Medicine, Pediatric Radiology, or Trauma/ER radiology.
-This can potentially whittle down your choice of subspecialty further.
+Location can be an essential factor in choosing a fellowship subspecialty because some fellowships may limit you to larger cities and academic centers.
+Take this into consideration if you need to be in a more rural locale for family reasons.
+Remember this issue if you want to practice in the more academic subspecialties of Cardiothoracic Imaging, Informatics, Interventional Neuroradiology, Nuclear Medicine, Pediatric Radiology, or Trauma/ER radiology.
+Location preferences can potentially whittle down your choice of subspecialty further.

-Competitive subspecialties cycle frequently over the years.
-For example, when I was a resident considering a fellowship in 2002, you couldn’t find anyone to enter the subspecialty of interventional radiology.
+Competitive subspecialties frequently cycle over the years.
+For example, when I was a resident considering a fellowship in 2002, you couldn’t find anyone to enter the interventional radiology subspecialty.
 Programs were desperate and would take anyone that graduated.
-Meanwhile, in 2014, the same specialty became an ultra-competitive fellowship and our residents had to send out numerous applications for the same spot.
-Therefore, if you have not performed well during your residency program or you come from a smaller program, you may have some difficulties entering a fellowship in some of the more competitive areas.
-Do not despair though.
+Meanwhile, in 2014, the same specialty became an ultra-competitive fellowship, and our residents had to send out numerous applications for the same spot.
+Therefore, if you have not performed well during your residency program or come from a smaller program, you may have some difficulties entering a more competitive fellowship in some of the more competitive areas.
+Do not despair, though.
 Most of the time, you can get into one of these more competitive areas.
-You just need to send out more applications and use your connections to your residency program.
+You need to send out more applications and use your connections to your residency program.

 Based on my recent experiences, some of the more competitive subspecialties in 2015 and 2016 include MSK Imaging and Interventional Radiology.
 But of course, that can change in any given year.
 You should still try to get into the more competitive specialties if that is what you desire.
 Just have a backup plan.

-So you’ve gone through the first 5 deciding factors and you probably have whittled down your choice substantially, but you’re still not sure.
-There is still one more thing that you should probably consider before making your final decision.
-Currently, there are two secular areas of significant growth within radiology: big data/data processing and increasing applications of MRI.
+So you’ve gone through the first five deciding factors, and you probably have whittled down your choice substantially, but you’re still not sure.
+There is still one more thing that you should probably consider before making your final decision for a radiology fellowship.
+There are currently two secular areas of significant growth within radiology: big data/data processing and increasing applications of MRI.

 Then, consider this.
-You are probably better off picking an area of growth than one that may be more cyclical and subjected to the vicissitudes of the economic cycle.
+You are probably better off picking an area of growth than one that may be more cyclical and subjected to the economic cycle’s vicissitudes.
 It is simple job security.
 Informatics and the MRI-based specialties certainly meet these criteria.

 Also, I have found over the recent history of radiology, you are better off going against the grain, just like a contrarian investor in the stock market.
-You may consider in 1996 when Bill Clinton was talking about the socialization of health care and health care capitation, radiology became extremely unpopular.
-Those same residents that applied to radiology around that time had an unbelievable choice of places to work.
-In addition, they could command their own salaries at the highest rate.
+You may consider in 1996, when Bill Clinton was talking about the socialization of health care and health care capitation, radiology became extremely unpopular.
+Those same residents that applied to radiology around that time had a fantastic choice of places to work.
+Also, they could command their salaries at the highest rate.
 And, most remarkably, they found work in the most desirable locations when they graduated in 2001-2003.

-On the other hand, when radiology was extremely popular in the mid-2000s lots of really strong applicants applied for radiology.
+On the other hand, when radiology was extremely popular in the mid-2000s, many excellent radiology applicants applied.
 Those same residents graduated in 2009-2012 and were very limited in their job prospects.
-The same situation will likely hold true for many of the less popular subspecialties at the current time.
+The same situation will likely hold for many of the less popular subspecialties at the current time.
 Take the contrarian view into consideration as well.